adititakale01/Enhancing-Drug-Safety-using-Explainable-AI/README.md

 - <strong>Model Training</strong>: 31 models were trained and tested to find best base ML model using [Lazy Predict](https://pypi.org/project/lazypredict/)
 - <strong>Model Optimization</strong>: Hyperparameters of the best base model was tuned using bayesian optimization.
 - <strong>Model Explanations</strong>: Model results were explained by feature importances and shap values.
+- <strong>Visualization</strong>: The training results and explanation plots were visualized in a front-end, which can also be used for training.

 &nbsp;
 &nbsp;